Structure and Stability of the 1-Dimensional Mapper: Background

-which is the maximal subset of $U_\alpha$ that has an empty intersection with the other elements of $\U$.
-The cc of $\tilde{U}_\alpha$ are called the \textit{proper subsets} of $U_\alpha$. $\U$ is called \textit{generic} if no proper subset is a singleton.
+be the \textit{proper subset} of $U_\alpha$, that is the maximal subset of $U_\alpha$ that has an empty intersection with the other elements of $\U$. $\U$ is called \textit{generic} if no connected component of the proper subsets of its elements is a singleton. \\